zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-06-Job-Push-resiliency/index.md

 2. Job streams should be resilient to leadership changes/leader restarts
 3. Job streams should be resilient to cluster restarts

-**TL;DR;** All experiments succeeded and show-cased the resiliency even on components restarts. :rocket:
+**TL;DR;** All experiments succeeded and showcased the resiliency even on component restarts. :rocket:

 <!--truncate-->

 To reduce the blast radius and to better verify that everything works as expected we use a trimmed version of our benchmark setup.
-This means: three brokers, one partition, replication factor three and one gateway.
+This means three brokers, one partition, replication factor three, and one gateway.
 No starter deployed.
 We deployed one worker with a very high polling interval, to make sure that we rely on streaming.

 ## Gateway restarts

-In our first experiment we wanted to verify that: Job streaming should be resilient to gateway restarts/crashes.
+In our first experiment, we wanted to verify that: Job streaming should be resilient to gateway restarts/crashes.

 The experiment will look like the following: